-GOLD PARTNER FEATURES SILVER PARTNER FEATURES High priority branding on our website, clothing, computer cases and IRC channel - 1.
+GOLD PARTNER FEATURES SILVER PARTNER FEATURES BRONZE PARTNER FEATURES 1.
+High priority branding on our website, clothing, computer cases and IRC channel 1.
+Branding on our website and IRC 1.
 Branding on IRC for a limited time 2.
-High priority advertising on television, radio, eSports websites and magazine interviews television, radio, eSports Main sponsor image, banner description of company on our website Listed as an official supporter on our website with a rotational banner and a small logo 3.
-S Special features negotiable • Special features on your products: e.g. news and reviews Special features on your products: e.g. news and reviews • Product/brand endorsement on our website and at events Product endorsement on on our website and limited endorsement at events Availability for press attendances and media events.
-Product testing and feedback Price: \$5,000.00 per month Price: \$2,500.00 per month Price: One time payment of \$1,500.00+
+High priority advertising on television, radio, eSports 2.
+Limited advertising on television, radio, eSports 2.
+Listed as a supporter for a limited time websites and magazine interviews

+3. Main sponsor image, banner 3.
+Listed as an official description of company on our website

+- 4. Special features on your products: e.g. news and products: e.g. news and reviews - 6.
+Availability for press attendances and media events.
+Product testing and feedback Price: \$5,000.00 per month

+- and magazine special features

+- supporter on our website with a rotational banner and a small logo

+- reviews

+- 5. Product/brand endorsement 5.
+Product endorsement on on our Product/brand endorsement

+on our website and at events

+website and limited

+endorsement at event endorsement at events

+3. Special features negotiable

-During 2006, we filed and had approved form SB-1 to raise funds.
-A portion of the proceeds of the offering are being used to further develop E-Gaming software and lease server capacity and access through server lease agreements.
+Price: \$2,500.00 per month Price: One time payment of \$1,500.00+ the proceeds of the offering are being used to further develop E-Gaming software and lease server capacity and access through server lease agreements.
 The development of software is the key aspect of our business model in that it is through the game itself that a company such as ours achieves notoriety and industry following thereby affording us the opportunity to promote our sponsors and partners on a fee structured basis.
 This software development is the game itself and as it achieves acceptance and favorability (more players playing it) the more our company positions it self as a provider of leading edge E-Gaming programs.
 Part and parcel to this is providing access to the game itself on the World Wide Web.
 To achieve this, we lease servers or portals, web based access points to allow E-Game players to access our web site and therefore our on-line games.
 These servers are a major source of revenue for us as we charge access fees to these servers.